bartezz32/pandas-anaconda/README.md

 # pandas-anaconda
-Repository for Data Analysis topics
+Learning Data Analysis from "Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython"